 Masada (Into His Own) A brief, encyclopedia-type article with multiple links to related words and topics for further study.

-Masada (Encyclopaedia of the Orient) This brief articles offers a re-telling of the legendary story along with a timeline of historical events.
+Masada (Encyclopaedia of the Orient) This brief article offers a re-telling of the legendary story along with a timeline of historical events.

 Masada (SMU, Donald D. Binder) Focuses on the synagogue on top of Masada.
-Highlights archaeological findings and other interesting facts, including several detailed photos with excellent descriptions.
+It highlights archaeological findings and other interesting facts, including several detailed black-and-white photos with excellent descriptions.